Mardaneus86/futwebapp-tampermonkey/README.md

 FIFA 19's companion app for FIFA Ultimate Team, the FUT 19 Web App, is a website that let's you trade and manage your team on the go.

 This TamperMonkey script is meant to enhance the FUT 19 Web App experience.
-You can install the scripts following the instructions below.
+You can install the script following the instructions below.
 Afterwards you will get a settings button on the bottom right of the web app, where you can enable every feature by itself.
-The scripts provide a certain degree of customization possibilities.
+The script provides a certain degree of customization possibilities.

-:warning: Using these scripts is at your own risk.
+:warning: Using this script is at your own risk.
 EA might (temp-)ban you for automating parts of their Web App.

 :bangbang: Do not request autobuyer features.
 Because they are considered to be cheating, it will not be added.